Blackwood Stars As West Indies Beat England By Four Wickets - UrduPoint

 The 28-year-old Jamaican had made just five when he edged off-spinner Dom Bess only for Stokes, moving at slip, to drop the chance.

-And he had moved on to 20 when wicketkeeper Jos Buttler floored a one-handed chance down the legside off Stokes.
+And he had moved on to 20 when wicketkeeper Jos Buttler floored a one-handed catch off Stokes.

 Leg-byes were signalled but Blackwood would have been out on review had Buttler held on.